 Fredericksburg Battlefield today

 Visitors to Fredericksburg Battlefield are presented with an incredible number of tours including walking, guided, driving, audio and even virtual tours.
 From the Sunken Road, which acted as a natural trench and the original stone wall to Telegraph Hill or “Lee Hill” and its many monuments, Fredericksburg Battlefield offers an in-depth insight into both the battle itself and the war as a whole.

 As part of the larger Fredericksburg and Spotsylvania National Military Park, Fredericksburg Battlefield is surrounded by history.
 Those planning to visit Fredericksburg Battlefield can expect to spend at least half a day there.
 The audio tour alone lasts three hours.
-Having said this, the official National Parks website has suggestions for shorter and longer trips and the Fredericksburg Battlefield Visitor Centre does offer a good overview of the battle.
+The Fredericksburg Battlefield Visitor Centre offers a good overview of the battle.

-It is also worth noting that visitors can learn about the Second Battle of Fredericksburg, which took place in Marye’s Heights on 3 May 1863 as part of the Chancellorsville Campaign.
+Visitors can also learn about the Second Battle of Fredericksburg, which took place in Marye’s Heights on 3 May 1863 as part of the Chancellorsville Campaign.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.

 Discover the major Civil War battlefields, from Gettysburg to Brice’s Crossroads Battlefield and more, includes an interactive map of battlefields of the American Civil War.